 Common explanations focus on differences in geography, resource endowment, the amount of capital, culture or religion but these answers have never really satisfied me as they didn't seem to go to the core of the problem.

-Then, very recently I stumbled on a new explanation
+Then, very recently I stumbled on a new explanation, as simple as convincing: Institutions.

 In their brilliant book “Why nations fail” Daron Acemoğlu and James Robinson propose to differentiate between inclusive (serving all the people, democratic) and extractive (serving a small elite exploiting the mass) institutions and give numerous historic examples of countries striving whenever inclusive institutions emerged and countries failing under extractive elites.
 Further, there is a vicious circle as extractive political institutions usually create extractive economic institutions through corruption and cronyism and vice versa.